 Fish in general is a great source of potassium.
 They also make a great addition your diet for the heart protecting benefits they provide too.

-Adding avocados to your diet has been suggested to lower the risk of heart disease, in addition to creating favourable lipid levels in the blood.
+Adding avocados to your diet has been suggested to create favourable lipid levels in the blood.

 A great source of potassium and also antioxidants, the humble mushroom is often overlooked in many people’s diets.